Terms and Conditions

 Please contact your Third Light account manager for a copy of your contract.

-When you request a trial from Third Light, we will ask you if you wish to be contacted by an account manager.
-If you check this box, we will make an entry in our customer relationship management software (CRM) to allow us to provide you with help and advice and to manage any commercial discussions that we hold.
-This third party software is provided by Pipedrive OÜ, a private limited company established under the laws of the Republic of Estonia, having its principal place of business at Paldiski mnt 80, Tallinn, 10617, Estonia, and registered in Estonian Commercial Register under code 11958539, and a subsidiary of Pipedrive Inc., a corporation established under the laws of the State of Delaware (United States of America), having its principal place of business at 460 Park Avenue South, New York, New York 10016.
+When you request a trial or contact request from Third Light, we will make an entry in our customer relationship management software, PipeDrive, to allow us to provide you with help and advice and to manage any commercial discussions that we hold.
+The third party CRM software is provided by Pipedrive OÜ, a private limited company established under the laws of the Republic of Estonia, having its principal place of business at Paldiski mnt 80, Tallinn, 10617, Estonia, and registered in Estonian Commercial Register under code 11958539, and a subsidiary of Pipedrive Inc., a corporation established under the laws of the State of Delaware (United States of America), having its principal place of business at 460 Park Avenue South, New York, New York 10016.
 For the purpose of this policy, Third Light is the Data Controller.

-When you present payment details to Third Light via a credit card, we process your data securely and in accordance with the PCI DSS security standard, using a third party payment processor, Secure Trading Limited, 19th Floor, 40 Bank Street, Canary Wharf, London, E14 5NR, registered in England and Wales with Company Number 04591066.
+When you present payment details to Third Light via a credit card, we process your data securely and in accordance with the PCI DSS security standard, using a third party payment processor, TRUST Payments Ltd, No.1 Royal Exchange, London, EC3V 3DG registered in England and Wales with Company Number 04591066.
 For the purpose of this policy, Third Light is the Data Controller.

 - Everyone has rights with regard to the way in which their personal data in handled.
 During the course of our activities we will collect, store and process personal data about our customers, suppliers and other third parties, and we recognise that the correct and lawful treatment of this data will maintain confidence in the organisation and will provide for successful business operations.

 - Data users are obliged to comply with this policy when processing personal data on our behalf.
 Any breach of this policy may result in disciplinary action.

 About This Policy